bakaburg1/AiQuickFill/README.md

 + Navigate to any web page with text fields, like a blog editor, email, etc;
 + Start typing text normally in a supported text field;
 + Press space to invoke autocomplete suggestions;
-+ Press Tab to accept the highlighted suggestion or Esc to dismiss the suggestions;.
++ Press Tab to accept the highlighted suggestion or Esc to dismiss the suggestions.

 The extension will pass your text, plus the content of the web page, to the AI to generate relevant completions on the fly.